OotyOoty

 These are not minor inconveniences.
 For teams running data-driven marketing programs, they are dealbreakers for anything beyond ad-hoc analysis.

-When to Use Dedicated Analytics Tools (and How MCP Bridges the Gap)
+When to Use Dedicated Analytics Tools (and How MCP Closes the Export Gap)

 ChatGPT is a powerful analysis layer.
 Dedicated analytics tools are the infrastructure that feeds it.
 The question is not which to use.
 It is how to connect them.